The METASM assembly manipulation suite

 Metasm is a cross-architecture assembler, disassembler, compiler, linker and debugger.

-It has some advanced features such as remote process manipulation, GCC-compatible preprocessor, automatic backtracking in the disassembler ("slicing"), C headers shrinking, linux/windows debugging API interface, a C compiler, a gdb-server compatible debugger, and various advanced features.
-It is written in pure Ruby.
+It has some advanced features such as live process manipulation, GCC/Microsoft Visual Studio-compatible preprocessor, automatic backtracking in the disassembler (similar to "slicing"), C headers shrinking, linux/windows/remote debugging API interface, a C compiler/decompiler, a gdb-server compatible debugger, and various advanced features.
+It is written in pure Ruby, with no dependency.

 Metasm has been written in such a way that it is easy to add a new architecture.
 For now, the following architectures are supported: